Rediscovered as a Showa-Era Retro "Photogenic Spot"! A Deep Dive into Hakodate Park Children's World, Home of Japan's Oldest Ferris Wheel|Domingo

-Located about a 10-minute drive from JR Hakodate Station, Hakodate Park Kodomo no Kuni is famous for having Japan's oldest Ferris wheel.
-Amidst the Showa retro boom, it's gaining new attention as a photogenic spot, with many of its original attractions still in operation.
-This article will introduce the charms of Hakodate Park Kodomo no Kuni.
+Located about a 10-minute drive from JR Hakodate Station, Hakodate Park Children's World (Kodomo no Kuni) is famous for having Japan's oldest Ferris wheel.
+Amidst the Showa retro boom, it's gaining new attention as a "photogenic spot" with many of its original attractions still in operation.
+This article will introduce the charms of Hakodate Park Children's World.

 Hakodate Park